Down syndrome (Trisomy 21)

 - Over 18 years: continue auditory testing every two years.

-Even patients with normal hearing can benefit from speech language intervention and learning and alternative form of communication (such as sign language).
-Patients with Down Syndrome sometimes have facial structures and poor muscle tone which can make speech difficult.
-Cognitive impairments might cause these individuals to have difficulty in comprehending language-especially spoken words.
+Patients with Down syndrome sometimes have facial structures and poor muscle tone which can make speech difficult.
+Cognitive impairments might cause these individuals to have difficulty in comprehending language, especially spoken words.
+These impairments can be addressed and often improved with speech therapy.
+Children with Down syndrome are eligible for early-intervention therapy through the Louisiana Early Steps Program.

 To schedule an appointment with one of the clinical geneticists at Children’s Hospital of New Orleans, contact: